gabrielcmoraru/memory-game/README.md

 ## Info
 This project is part of the FEND(Front-end Nano Degree) Udacity scholarship, to show our JavaScript and Css Knowledge

-In order to run this localy you will NEED a HTTP Server , as you won't be able to make use of the local storage features without it.
+In case you have issues running this on a local environment:

-A very small, easy and reliable option is [Web Server For Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en "Web Server for Chrome")
+	- small, easy and reliable option is [Web Server For Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en "Web Server for Chrome")

 ## How-To-Play
 A classic game to sharpen the player focus and test your memory.
 The goal of the game is to match every card with it's hidden twin using as few moves possible and as fast you can.